 The Glass Slüg is one that seems to have been MADE for use in the kind of underground-world that may be created with LotFP´s own Veins of the Earth.
 The little light-trick it is able to play should be a true terror to most characters when they are underground.

 Hypno Slügs remind me so much of Futurama´s HypnoToad that I could create an entire species of it!
 No matter if you are playing Fantasy, Science-Fantasy or Science Fiction OSR games, an encounter with a Hypno-Slüg should be something that is dreaded.
-And even if it is just for that sudden feel of deja-vu although one NEVER has encountered one before….
+And even if it is just for that sudden feel of deja-vu although one cannot remember to EVER have encountered one before….

 A Love Slüg could be the center of weird, pervert cult in any OSR game.
-Even outside of OSR, a 40K-RPG that features a could of Slaanesh could have a Love Slüg a strange, sinister daemonic manifestation at its center.
-It would for sure surprise the savvy I-know-all-of-the-lore! kind of players, and even the most “experienced” of player might find these “offerings” to be bewildering.
+Even outside of OSR, a 40K-RPG game that features a cult of Slaanesh could have a Love Slüg as strange, sinister daemonic manifestation at its center.
+It would for sure surprise the savvy I-know-all-of-the-lore! kind of players, and even the most “experienced” of them might find these “offerings” to be bewildering.
 Of course, such a thing would call for some house-rules in regard to the stats, but a GM should be able to handle it.
-And talking about cults: the world of Chthonian Highways could have one such as well!
+And talking about cults: the world of Chthonian Highways could have such as well!

 The Mentallo Slüg makes for an excellent make-shift adventure in a weird world setting: the characters end with a question about something (perhaps about how to make use of this magic item they scored for themselves or the where-abouts of a Nemesis), and somebody points out that the answer might be gleaned from a Mentallo Slüg.
 Of course, the way is dangerous, and of course the quest of the Slüg is not an easy one, either.
 Mutant Future(tm) should always have room for a Mentallo Slüg on one of the world map hexes, and one could for sure cram one into the Veins of the Earth.
 And how about those sleazy star ports and orbital bases one hears about so often?